rhman-ibrahim/rhman-ibrahim/README.md

 - After graduating from Alexandria University in Egypt with a Bachelor's degree in Accounting,

 I spent a year working as a financial auditor.
-Driven by a passion for developing and automation
+However, my passion for development and automation

-led me to quit my job and transition into programming specially web development.
+inspired me to leave that role and pursue a career in programming, focusing specifically on web development.

 - Passionately and patiently after a long journey with self-studying, I have completed the: